Cypre55/ScamCanner/README.md

 ## Instructions for use

-The project currently contains 2 directories "Surf_test" and "Testing_annotation using surf".
-The first one contains a python program to read images from a directory name "ImageData" inside it(Make yourself) so it will generate a csv file based on the inputs taken from the user for each image in the directory.
-The second one works similarly but is for classififing corners only.
+The project currently incomplete and the instructions will be available once it is ready.

+## Using the SURF detector and classifying feature

+Currently the work is to classify whether a feature is a corner or not.
+The SurfCorner.py is a python3 program that reads images from "ImageData" directory and does some filtering and then uses SURF detector to get Keypoints.
+We take top 30 keypoints if there exist and display it one by one on the image and you have to type 1 or 0 depending on whether it is a true corner(approximately).
+It will save it in a csv file after each image is complete.

+After loading images please be patient as it takes few milliseconds to apply the filters and perfrom SURF.

+*Note: The images have to be .jpg for it to be able to detect in the directory.